Rental assistance Lehigh County and Allentown.

 Some of the conditions that need to be met include the applicants need to be on the verge of homelessness.
 Various income levels will need to be met as well, and the applicant needs to either be working or will soon be in the future.
 Financial aid may be offered for people who live in shared housing, shelter, or transitional units too.
 If someone is faced with an eviction, they need to have written proof from the landlord too.
 Find additional support from the Lehigh County homeless prevention program.

 Lehigh County Housing Authority can help the very low income and people who meet poverty guidelines apply for section 8 housing vouchers.
+There are also emergency vouchers as well as public housing.
 The office is at 333 Ridge Street, Emmaus, PA 18049, or call (610) 433-2312.

 Hispanic American Organization, phone 610-435-5334, runs a referral service to help people meet their housing and rent needs.
 Families can get help finding and moving into affordable, decent housing every year.
 Access Housing Case Management Services, rental assistance, budgeting, and other support to help maintain your home or apartments.